newhavenio/newhavenio.github.io/_posts/2016-10-26-creating-featured-image-banner-jekyll.markdown

 </div>
 {% endhighlight %}

-Viola, we now have a post template that will include any image one choses as a background image.
+Voilà, we now have a post template that will include any image one choses as a background image.
 Some extra CSS is needed for display reasons, but since it's the same for each banner, it can be used in the regular stylesheet.

 {% highlight css %}
 .TitleBanner {